83ideas-svn/LoginRegister/README.md

 # LoginRegister
-Custome Authentication  is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
-Custome Auth default view layer is made up of simple Blade templates.
+Custom Authentication  is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, and password confirmation.
+Custom Auth default view layer is made up of simple Blade templates.

 # Installation
 Please check the official laravel installation guide for server requirements before you start.
 Official Documentation

 # Package installation
-You may install Laravel Custome Authentication via the Composer package manager:
+You may install Laravel Custom Authentication via the Composer package manager:

 # Step 1 :
-    composer require custome/authentication
+    composer require custom/authentication

 # Step 2 :
-Next, you should publish the Custome Authentication configuration and blade files using the vendor:publish Artisan command.
-The Custome Authentication configuration file will be placed in your application's config directory:
+Next, you should publish the Custom Authentication configuration and blade files using the vendor:publish Artisan command.
+The Custom Authentication configuration file will be placed in your application's config directory:

     php artisan vendor:publish --provider="Custome\Auth\CustomeAuthServiceProvider"